robatwilliams/workie/README.md

 # workie
-> Browser compatibility checker for raw JavaScript
+> Runtime compatibility checker for raw JavaScript

 Workie, or no workie.